Externoak/Vagrant-Asterisk/README.md

 **Just a basic Ubuntu with Asterisk installed with some basic configuration ready to be used.**

+It will automatically create two machines connected to each other to simulate two different independent servers connected with each other.

 <p>How to use: </p>
 ```